-(Prior to excavation for foundation/footings/walls) If grading or trenching within the CRZ is approved by the City Forester,, the roots shall first be severed cleanly 1 foot outside the CRZ and to the depth of the future excavation.
+(Prior to excavation for foundation/footings/walls) If grading or trenching within the CRZ is approved by the City Forester, Prior to excavation for foundation/footings/walls, grading or trenching within the CRZ, the roots shall first be severed cleanly 1 foot outside the CRZ and to the depth of the future excavation.
 The trench must then be hand dug and roots pruned with a saw, narrow trencher with sharp blades or other approved root pruning equipment.

 - d.
 Heavy Equipment.
-The use of backhoes, steel tread tractors, skid steer or any heavy vehicles within the CRZ is prohibited, unless approved by the City Forester.
+The Uuse of backhoes, steel tread tractors, skid steer or any heavy vehicles within the CRZ is prohibited, unless approved by the City Arberist Forester.
 If allowed, a protective root buffer is required. - e.
 Structural design.
-If injurious activity or interference with roots greater than 2-inches will occur within the CRZ, plans shall specify a design of special foundation, footing, walls, concrete slab or pavement designs subject to City Forester approval.
+If injurious activity or interference with roots greater than 2-inches will occur within the CRZ, plans shall specify a design of special foundation, footing, walls, concrete slab or pavement designs subject to City Arborist Forester approval.
 Discontinuous foundations such as concrete pier and structural grade beam must maintain natural grade (not to exceed a 4-inch cut), to minimize root loss and allow the tree to use the existing soil.
-Basement excavations shall be designed outside the CRZ of all protected trees and shall not be harmful to other mature or neighboring property trees. - 2.5.4.
-Tunneling and directional drilling- If tunneling or pipe installation has been approved within the CRZ, the trench shall be either cut by hand, air-spade, hydraulic vac-on excavation, or by mechanically boring the tunnel under the roots with a horizontal directional drill and hydraulic or pneumatic air excavation technology.
-In all cases, install the utility pipe immediately, backfill with soil and soak with water within the same day.
-Installation of private utility improvements shall be tunnel bored beneath the tree and roots pursuant to the following trenching limitations and boring requirements described in Illustration 2-14, Trenching Tunneling and Distances.
+Basement excavations shall be designed outside the CRZ of all protected trees and shall not be harmful to other mature or neighboring property trees.